rust-lang/cargo/src/doc/src/reference/semver.md

 It is a breaking change to change the alignment, layout, or size of a type that was previously well-defined.

-In general, nominal types that use the [the default representation] do not have a well-defined alignment, layout, or size.
+In general, types that use the [the default representation] do not have a well-defined alignment, layout, or size.
 The compiler is free to alter the alignment or layout, so code should not make any assumptions about it.

 > **Note**: It may be possible for external crates to break if they make assumptions about the alignment, layout, or size of a type even if it is not well-defined.